rrainey/dropkick/README.md

 > * Stencil thickness: 120 um

+> The final choice of the soldering paste depends on the approved manufacturing procedures.
+The paste-mask geometry for applying soldering paste should meet the recommendations.

+> ### Reflow soldering

-> The final choice of the soldering paste depends on the approved manufacturing procedures.The paste-mask geometry for applying soldering paste should meet the recommendations.Reflow solderingA convection-type soldering oven is highly recommended over the infrared-type radiation oven.Convection-heated ovens allow precise control of the temperature, and all parts will heat up evenly, regardless of material properties, thickness of components and surface color.
+> A convection-type soldering oven is highly recommended over the infrared-type radiation oven.
+Convection-heated ovens allow precise control of the temperature, and all parts will heat up evenly, regardless of material properties, thickness of components and surface color.
 As a reference, see the "IPC-7530 Guidelines for temperature profiling for mass soldering (reflowand wave) processes”, published in 2001.

 > ### Preheat phase